webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Infiltrates.md

 ---
 aliases:
-  - Infiltrates
+- "Infiltrates"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Exploration
-title: Infiltrates
-collection: Foci
-kind: Compendium
 ---

 ## Infiltrates
 Subtlety, guile, and stealth allow you to get in where others can't.